audrey06lee05/audrey06lee05/README.md

 ## 📍 My Goals
 🏆✅ Reach 10k followers on Instagram by the end of 2024 <br/>
-🏆✅ Get a software engineer graduate role by 2025 Summer
+🏆✅ Get a software engineer role by 2025 Summer (Amazon!!)